 No job is free of complications, but that was worse than most.
 I'll wait until they find the old man to announce that I'm leaving.
 I'll declare that I don't feel safe here anymore.
 I'll disappear on the road somewhere.
 And then I'll become one of the Hands that wields the Blade.
 And then I'll concern myself with why our targets die.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SnowShadowsWrite a Review